battermann/sbt-json/README.md

     type Interpreter = Seq[CaseClass] => CaseClassSource

-The interpreters are located in `j2cgen.CaseClassToStringInterpreter` and can be set like this in the `build.sbt` file:
+The interpreters are located in `CaseClassToStringInterpreter` and can be set like this in the `build.sbt` file:

-    import j2cgen.CaseClassToStringInterpreter._
+    import CaseClassToStringInterpreter._

     jsonInterpreter := interpretWithPlayJsonFormats